Contents

 Best Practices for Storing French Toast Mixture

 Making French toast is one of those little joys in life.
-But what do you do when you’ve got leftover mixture or want to prep ahead for a busy morning?
-It’s all about proper storage!
-Here’s a guide to help you store your French toast mixture like a pro so it’s always fresh and ready when you are.
+But what do you do when you’ve got leftover French toast mixture or want to prep ahead for a busy morning?
+It’s all about properly storing French toast mixture!
+Here’s a guide to help you store your mixture like a pro so it’s always fresh and ready when you are.

 How to Properly Refrigerate French Toast Mixture

-Refrigeration is the most common method for keeping your French toast mixture fresh.
+Refrigeration is the most common method for storing French toast mixture.
 However, it’s not as simple as tossing the bowl in the fridge.
 The right technique matters to ensure it stays safe to eat and doesn’t lose its flavor.

 Ideal Container Types for Storage